Sachi-EE/Web-Scrape-for-ebay/README.md

 # Web-Scrape-for-ebay
-This program will automatically search the ebay page for specific products and scrape the description and price of those products
+This program will automatically search ebay for specific products

 1) Automatically search the items listed
 2) Returns the url for each page